-I've found that the couples that are drawn to my work are the ones that care about relationships and not just ceremony.
-I invest a lot of myself into relationships because I want to care about their story, with the same amount of passion, as their closest friends and family.
-I give everything that I have, to tell the greatest romance stories, that have ever been told.
+I've found that the people that are drawn to my work, are the ones that care about relationships and not just ceremony.
+I invest a lot of myself into these relationships, because I want to care about their story, with the same amount of passion, as their closest friends and family.

 A very small portion of the day, I do help pose a little, but it's more about putting people in the right place and then letting them act natural.
 I tend to shoot with wider angle lenses than a lot of contemporary wedding photographers.
-Although, I do have longer lenses in my bag, that I do employ during the ceremony to avoid disruption, during portraits and receptions, I don't believe that I use them as much as most.
-I'm very intentional about telling the story, if you haven't guessed that already :) I think that one of the best ways to do that, is to include the landscape, the details and everything that is going on during the wedding.
-I usually have two cameras on me, at any given time.
-One of those cameras, will usually have a tighter lens, for close up portraits.
-I do use it.
-I just don't use it as much as most, from what I see.
-I use a 24mm and a 50mm during most of the day.
+Although, I do have longer lenses in my bag, I don't believe that I use them as much as most.
+I'm very intentional about telling the story.
+I think that one of the best ways to do that, is to include the landscape, the details and everything that is going on during the wedding.

 Generally, my days are anywhere from eight to twelve hours.
 I'm pretty much ready for anything and I'm never watching the clock.
 In special cases, I will work the entire morning and early afternoon, take a break, and then meet somewhere else for an evening festivity.
 This is your day and I will work around you and your schedule.

 It varies by the length of the day, but you can usually expect around 500 delivered images from a wedding and 40 from a Senior Session or Engagement.